fubin1999/glytrait/README.md

 Glycan derived trait is a more insightful way to analysis glycomics data.
 However, currently there lacks a tool for automatically calculating derived traits, while mannual calculating is cumbersome, time-consuming and error-prone.
-GlyTrait is a tool designed for calculation N-glycan traits merely from abundance information and glycan structures.
+GlyTrait is a tool designed for calculating N-glycan traits merely from abundance information and glycan structures.

 ## Contents